-Casa de los Niños provides the best experience for foster families and those seeking adoption certification by providing you with timely information, emotional support and encouragement.
+Casa de los Niños provides the best experience for foster families and those seeking adoption certification by providing timely information, emotional support and encouragement.

 Becoming a foster parent takes time and commitment, and we are here to help.

 Foster families play a vital role in helping children who have experienced trauma by:

 - Providing a stable, loving home

 - Supporting the biological family to help them heal and grow

 - Working in partnership with other professionals to meet the child’s unique needs

 - Patiently addressing the child’s medical, behavioral and emotional needs

 - Attending trainings to develop and maintain skills relevant to foster care

 Are you Interested in Becoming a Foster Parent?